What Is The Penalty For Not Allowing Access To HOA Records?

 What Official Records Can My HOA Prevent Access To?

-For homeowners who have a property within a Florida Homeowners’ Association, Florida Statute 720.303 governs and explains what information a homeowner is not entitled to receive from their HOA.
+For homeowners who have property located within a Florida Homeowners’ Association, Florida Statute 720.303 governs and explains what information a homeowner is not entitled to receive from their HOA.
+If you’re thinking about doing an inspection of the association’s records through an official records request, please keep in mind that all information cannot be reviewed.